 - You might buy a self help book.
 561,969 and counting currently on Amazon.
 But how will you know which one is right for you and will really make a difference to how you feel?

-- Or you might Google something like ‘help with depression Worthing‘ and see what comes up (mostly counselling services).
+- Or you might Google something like ‘help with depression Worthing or ‘help for anxiety near me’ and see what comes up (mostly counselling services).

 The rapport with your therapist is important

-So what are the differences between Hypnotherapy and Counselling?
+So what are the differences between hypnotherapy and counselling for anxiety and depression?

 |Waiting list||Around 2 weeks||Around 8 weeks in West Sussex for an NHS referral|